markkdamm/Marks-CS-notebook/README.md

 ## About Me

-I'm Mark, from florida, I'm currently living abroad in spain and I will be moving to Germany soon to attand TUM hopefully 🤞.
+I'm Mark, from florida, I'm currently living abroad in spain and I will be moving to Germany soon to attend TUM hopefully 🤞.
 You can check out more about me in my github profile and my Social.

 <p align="left">
 <a href="https://twitter.com/mark__damm" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="markkdamm" height="30" width="40" /></a>